-The study revealed that domestic workers are less valued and protected as their employers sometimes treated them in a way that they abused their rights and humanity.
+The study revealed that domestic workers were less valued and protected as their employers sometimes treated them in a way that they abused their rights and human beings.
 Domestic workers were not given the chance to prepare themselves from leaving the work station as a punishment after they made a mistake nor were they given salary or any other attached benefits which could help them to return home safely.
-Similarly, several studies (Jagori, 2004; Neetha, 2004; Nadasen, 2009; Mehrotra, 2010) reported that domestic workers often have no specified working hours; further they do not get any rest during the day while others may not be given proper food or living space.
-Non-payment of wages, no weekly leaves or holidays, verbal and sexual abuse are also reported.
-They have no option to any form of assistance when they face harassment in terms of verbal, physical or sexual and the fight for their remedies is upon their shoulders.
+Similarly, several studies (Jagori, 2004; Neetha, 2004; Nadasen, 2009; Mehrotra, 2010) have reported that domestic workers often had no specified working hours; further they did not get any rest during the day while others were not given proper food or living space.
+Non-payment of wages, no weekly leaves or holidays, verbal and sexual abuse were also reported.
+They had no option to any form of assistance when they face harassment in terms of verbal, physical or sexual and the fight for their remedies was upon their shoulders.

-4.7 Potentials for Future Direction and Formalization of the Domestic Work Sector
+Potentials for Future Direction and Formalization of the Domestic Work Sector